Governance and Quality

-Overview of Governance and Quality
+Overview of Clinical Governance

 A simple definition of Clinical Governance is the recognition and maintenance of good practice, learning from situations and improving the quality of services delivered to patients.
 Clinical Governance is also a framework through which NHS organisations are accountable for continually improving the quality of their services and safeguarding high standards of care by creating an environment in which excellence in clinical care will flourish.

 It is the responsibility of every member of staff within the organ donation and transplantation pathway not just the remit of a few.
 Everyone needs to work together to ensure that patients and donor families receive the best possible care.
-There is no single thing which is clinical governance but there are a series of key elements that aim to;
+There is no single thing which is clinical governance but there are a series of key elements that aim to:

 - Identify and pursue opportunities to improve practice